 The following describes an example of program JOG operation pattern.
-The following example is given when the rotating direction of the servomotor is set as Pn000.0 = 0 (Forward rotation by forward reference).
+The following example is given when the movement direction of the servomotor is set as Pn000.0 = 0 (linear scale counting up direction is regarded as the forward run).

 Note: When Pn536 (number of times of program JOG movement) is set to 0, infinite time operation is enabled.
 To stop infinite time operation, press the MODE/SET Key (or JOG/SVON Key of digital operator) to turn OFF the servomotor power.